haihala/MOS-6502-disassembler/README.md

 Optionally, you can add a `--verbose` flag after the path to get a bit more information.

+# CI

+The project has a CI pipeline using Github Actions.
+The pipeline not only checks the code with all of the tools listed above, but builds a docker image and pushes it to docker hub.

+There is a server available at https://mos-6502-disassembler.tunk.org/ that then every night pulls the latest image and runs that behind an nginx container.
+Certificates are handled using certbot and the domain comes from dy.fi.
+VM itself is from the Oracle cloud free tier.

+The server is quite puny, so a large enough binary is likely to cause issues.
+Considering how hosting it was not in the assignment I will assume this is fine.
+If it was a concern I would put some work into configuring the nginx to limit inputs, as that seems like a natural place to do that.

 # Levels

 Despite the pretty lenient deadline I set for myself, I think it may be